TuckerCodes/Tip-Calculator/README.md

 <strong>User Stories:</strong> Not sure if there were any user stories associated with this pre-work, but I can add some once I know the details.

 <strong>Notes:</strong> Since this is my first time using Github, please let me know if I did anything incorrectly.
-I was denied permission to view the instructional "GitHub for Mac" movie since my "handle is not associated with any course" - so I sought other sources online for help.
+I was denied permission to view the instructional "GitHub for Mac" movie since my "handle is not associated with any course" - so I sought other sources online for help with the upload.